Ethical Stories: Short Stories With Moral Dilemmas, Ethical Dilemmas and Ethics

 Dakota goes to Maeve and Jason’s place.
 Maeve is a travel blogger.
 Jason is an extreme-sports enthusiast and computer programmer.
 Dakota knows that Maeve has something important to say.
 She’s decided to do something and she wants Dakota to be with her during the experience.

-“The Shadow of the Thing” is the first story in the Amazon preview of After Dinner Conversation: Season One.
+This story and the next one can be read in the Amazon preview of After Dinner Conversation: Season One.

 “Button, Button” by Richard Matheson